 The best entrepreneurs on the web find a way to harness the former while managing the latter.

-Here is my crack at the dynamics that make for these long-term, sustainable, successful businesses:
+From my view, there are 4 dynamics that make for sustainable, successful businesses:

 2) Access to the long tail